microsoft/sqltoolsservice/README.md

 ### Add Unit Tests for New Code

-If you're adding a new feature to the project, please make sure to include adequate [xUnit](http://xunit.github.io/) tests with your change.
-In this project, we have chosen write out unit tests in a way that uses the actual PowerShell environment rather than extensive interface mocking.
-This allows us to be sure that our features will work in practice.
+If you're adding a new feature to the project, please make sure to include adequate [nUnit](http://nunit.org/) tests with your change.

 We do both component-level and scenario-level testing depending on what code is being tested.
 We don't expect contributors to test every possible edge case.
 Testing mainline scenarios and the most common failure scenarios is often good enough.

 We are very happy to accept unit test contributions for any feature areas that are more error-prone than